Working with children, families and couples

 - support the development of resilience and resources through problem solving.

-Family counselling will involve a range of activities designed to engage all the participants of varying ages.
+Family and couples therapy will involve a range of activities designed to engage all the participants of varying ages.

 In terms of couples counselling and marriage counselling, often the aim of the couple is to repair and strengthen the relationship.
 For a few, and sometimes over the course of therapy, some partners may reach a decision to end their relationship.
 At such a point, my role as therapist is to support the couple to have an amicable ending, as far as it is possible.